 Expression value is not single node

 Most DFDL expression contexts require an expression to identify a single node, not an array (aka sequence of nodes).
-There are a few exceptions such as the fn:count(…) function, where the path expression must be to an array.
+There are a few exceptions such as the fn:count(…) function, where the path expression must be to an array or optional element.

+Expression value is not array element or optional element.

+Some DFDL expression contexts require an array or an optional element.

+Example: The fn:count(...) function argument must be to an array or optional element.
+It is an SDE if the argument expression is otherwise.

 Regular Expressions